 The first Masters of Fine Arts in Creative Writing (MFA-CW), the Iowa Writer's Workshop, was founded in 1936 by Wilbur Schramm.
 The "Iowa Model", which would diffuse across MFA-CW programs throughout the latter half of the 20th Century and early 21st Century, centered on writing workshops in which students take turns critiquing each other's work.
-Although for brief time periods fiction writer's Project from 1935-1939), the more recent rise of MFA-CW programs has provided a historically unprecedented avenue of employment for creative writers, as teaching in these programs is carried out by practicing novelists and poets (My-ers, 2006).
+Although for brief time periods fiction writers could find stable employment in the creative literary arts (i.e. the Federal Writer's Project from 1935-1939), the more recent rise of MFA-CW programs has provided a historically unprecedented avenue of employment for creative writers, as teaching in these programs is carried out by practicing novelists and poets (Myers, 2006).